Help and Support

 If you're a Shared Owner or Leaseholder, these will depend on your lease.
 Our Assets teams will look into some of these with you to see if we can give you permission.

-There are some improvements that are able to be made by Shared Owners/ Leaseholders – this will depend on the % owned and terms of your lease.
+Some improvements may be made by shared owners or leaseholders — this depends on the percentage owned and the terms of your lease.

 Please get in touch with us with any intended plans before progressing.